 Some of the darkest skies in the world.
 Cherry Springs State Park, a certified dark-skies park, draws astronomers and visitors from around the globe who want to explore the galaxy – an experience that’s attracted media coverage from the New York Times, Washington Post, CNN, Backpacker Magazine and other media.

 Heritage: The Pennsylvania Wilds has a rich oil and lumber history, which is interpreted through state-designated Heritage Areas at a variety of sites throughout the region, from CCC Camps to the PA Lumber Museum.
-The Route 6 Heritage Corridor runs through four of the region’s 12 counties and is a favorite among touring motorcycle groups and other travelers looking to explore the region’s small town charm.
+The Route 6 Heritage Corridor runs through four of the region’s 13 counties and is a favorite among touring motorcycle groups and other travelers looking to explore the region’s small town charm.
+In addition, the entire PA Wilds is a part of the Lumber Heritage Region.

 Rural Traditions & Craftsmanship: The Pennsylvania Wilds has a growing community of creative entrepreneurs and artisans who do everything from chainsaw carving to fine paintings to making wine.
 Many are involved in The Wilds Cooperative of PA program.